MicrosoftEdge/MSEdgeExplainers/AcquisitionInfo/explainer.md

 let campaignId = details["campaignId"]; // e.g. adCampaign202306
 ```

+`installSource` is a required dictionary property with values dependent on the following scenarios:

+1. `Microsoft Store` | `Google Play Store` | `Apple App Store` - The web app was installed through one of these store platforms.

+2. `Policy` - The web app was installed due to an enterprise policy.

+3. `<install origin>` - For [same-domain installation](#same-domain-installation), the domain name of the web app.
+For [cross-domain installation](#web-install-api-cross-domain-installation), the installer's domain name.

-While there are some common key-value pairs, depending on the platform of the acquisition the
+While `installSource` remains a required property, depending on the platform of the acquisition the pairs contained within
-pairs contained within the dictionary may differ to fit different use cases.
+the dictionary may differ to fit different store use cases.

 > Payload examples are taken from [Play Install Referrer][Play Install Referrer API] and [Apple Ads Attribution][Apple Ads Attribution API]
 documentation and are not final.